fentonmartin/aappz/docs/index.md

 And copy FirebaseZ and GoogleAdsZ functions to your project:
 ```
-- FirebaseZ
+- FirebaseZ  (manual configuration)
-- GoogleAdsZ
+- GoogleAdsZ (manual configuration)
 ```

-If you only want to use basic functions without it, just leave it. :)
+If you only want to use basic functions (without it), just leave it. :)

 Functions
 -----